lkuper/dissertation/talks/defense.md

 ## (cart again)

 Let's look back at the nondeterministic version of our shopping cart program.
-We can see that it's guilty of the sin of doing multiple writes to the same shared memory location.
+We can see that it's doing multiple writes to the same shared memory location.
 Ruling out programs that do that has been the foundation of a significant body of work on deterministic parallel programming, and a particularly prominent example of that is *IVars*, which are memory locations that can only be written to once, and for which reads block until a write has arrived.

 So, in an IVar-based language, you wouldn't be able to write a program with a nondeterminism bug like this; in fact, the combination of single writes and blocking reads ensures determinism for programs in which all communication happens through IVars.
 And IVars show up all over the place.
 They're in the Concurrent Collections system from Intel for doing deterministic parallelism; they're in the Akka library for dataflow programming in Scala; they've even been implemented in hardware.
 And they're very useful!

-But, on second thought, is this program really so sinful?
+But, on second thought, is this program really so bad?
 Even though these threads both write to the same IORef, notice that neither one really clobbers the other's state; instead, it *builds on* the other's state.
 In fact, these first two threads' updates commute, and so it's fine for them to run in arbitrary order.
 The nondeterminism is only introduced when the IORef is *read*, and we accidentally observe an intermediate state before both threads have gotten a chance to write.

 So, what if we could take inspiration from IVars, loosening the single-write restriction but keeping a form of blocking read that would prevent the order of updates from being observed?
 That's what LVars do.

-Like IVars, _LVars_ are locations that can be shared among multiple threads.
-Unlike IVars, though, it's fine to write to an LVar multiple times, with the caveat that with each write, the LVar's contents must _stay the same or grow bigger_ with respect to an application-specific lattice.
-In fact, this is guaranteed to be the case because when you write to an LVar, its contents are updated to the _least upper bound_ of the previous value and the new value.
+Like IVars, *LVars* are locations that can be shared among multiple threads.
+Unlike IVars, though, it's fine to write to an LVar multiple times, with a couple of caveats.
+First of all, writes have to be *commutative*; they can happen in arbitrary order.
+So, for instance, it doesn't matter whether we write the `Book` or the `Shoes` first.
+Second, writes have to be *inflationary*: with every write, the LVar's contents have to *stay the same or grow bigger* with respect to an application-specific lattice of states.
+And finally, reads have to be what we call *threshold reads*, which I'll talk about in a moment.

 ## (the littlest LVar)

 A good first example of an LVar is, in fact, an IVar!
 So let's look at how that works.
 Here we have a lattice representing the states that a natural-number-valued IVar can take on.
 The bottom element of the lattice represents the "empty" state of the IVar.
 The elements `0`, `1`, `2`, and so on represent each of the possible "full" states.
 Finally, the top element of the lattice represents the error state that results from incompatible writes.

+Any time you write to this LVar, its contents are updated to what's called the *least upper bound* of the previous state and the new state.
+By the least upper bound, we mean the smallest state that's at least as big as both the previous state and the new state.
+The least upper bound operation satisfies our criteria for writes -- it's both commutative and inflationary.

-We can see that the least upper bound of any two _different_ "full" states (say, `3` and `4`, for instance) is top, and this corresponds to the fact that if we tried to write both of those values, we'd get an error, as we'd expect.
-But the least upper bound of any element and _itself_ is just that element,  and this matches our intuition that repeated writes of the same value to an IVar shouldn't break determinism.
+We can see that the least upper bound of any two *different* "full" states (say, `3` and `4`, for instance) is top, and this corresponds to the fact that if we tried to write both of those values, we'd get an error, as we'd expect.
+But the least upper bound of any element and *itself* is just that element,  and this matches our intuition that repeated writes of the same value to an IVar shouldn't break determinism.

-So, the lattice-based semantics of LVars is a natural fit for IVars; in fact, _IVars turn out to be a special case of LVars_.
+So, the lattice-based semantics of LVars is a natural fit for IVars; in fact, *IVars turn out to be a special case of LVars*.
 And in fact the lattice-based version is strictly more expressive -- that is, you can write strictly more deterministic programs with IVars implemented using this lattice-based semantics as opposed to traditional IVars, because the lattice-based ones support repeated writes of the same value without raising a run-time error.

-But, now that we can do multiple least-upper-bound writes, IVars are just the beginning; and now we can have LVars whose states correspond to all kinds of lattices.
-So. next, let's consider how to represent our shopping cart with LVars, and in so doing, I'll also explain how threshold reads work.
+But, now that we can do multiple commutative and inflationary writes, IVars are just the beginning; and now we can have LVars whose states correspond to all kinds of lattices.
+So next, let's look at a slightly different lattice and a slightly different program.

-## (threshold reads from a shopping cart)

-***THIS ONE NEEDS TO BE SCROLLED.***

-How can we use an LVar to represent our shopping cart?
-Well, what are the states that a cart can be in?
-It can be empty, and we'll call that the bottom state of the lattice; it could have one copy of the book, or two, or so on; or one pair of the shoes, or two pairs, or so on; or it could have both in some combination.
-We also have the top state, which is, again, the state that represents an error.

-So let's walk through another program that adds things to our cart and look at how the state of this LVar changes as we add things to the cart.
-Our LVar is initialized with the bottom state, and that's where we start out.
-Next, we fork a couple of threads, each of which does a write.
-These threads can run in arbitrary order.
-Let's suppose that the Shoes thread runs first, and then the state of my LVar will change appropriately.
-Next, the other thread runs, and this time, it so happens that I want two copies of the book, so I can give one to my officemate.
-Our LVar moves up into the appropriate state.

-Now suppose the writes happened in the other order.
-Then, starting out at bottom again, we'd first go to a state where the cart has the two books, but not the shoes.
-Because each of these writes will take the least upper bound of the old state and the new state, it doesn't matter which order they happen in; we'll end up in the same place either way.

-Now let's try doing a read.
-What we want to do, is, given a key, get the value associated with that key -- in this case, we want to know how many copies of the Book are in my cart.

-We mentioned earlier that IVar reads are blocking reads -- if you try to read from an IVar before it's been filled in, you won't be able to.
-But when it is filled in, your read will unblock and you'll be able to see the exact, complete contents of the IVar.

-With LVars, this is where we return to that notion of observability that I mentioned earlier.
-I see it as a determinism-preserving tradeoff: LVars are a generalization of IVars that let you do multiple monotonic assignment in exchange for having to make more limited observations of the contents of the lattice.
-So how do these limited observations work?

-Well, LVar reads are also blocking -- so if we tried to look up the number of copies of the book before there were any, then our attempted read would block until some number of copies appeared.
-But, as we can see from the lattice, there are two possible states that the LVar might be in at the time that that read unblocks: it might also know about the shoes by now, or it might not.

-If our read were allowed to distinguish between these two states, then that would break determinism.
-So, instead, LVar reads are what we call "threshold reads".
-We designate a subset of elements in the lattice that serve as a threshold, such that if the actual state of the LVar reaches a point at or above any of those elements, then the read can unblock and return a result.

-However, the result that it returns is *not* going to be the exact LVar state, but just the element of the threshold set that the exact state is currently at or above.
-So, regardless of whether the `Shoes` are there yet, this operation will return a deterministic result.

-One thing that helps in understanding threshold sets is to visualize the threshold set as a tripwire going across the lattice.
-The LVar's state moves up in the lattice, and eventually it may cross the tripwire.
-At that point, we're allowed to unblock and return a result.
-But the result will be the same on every run, regardless of the timing of when we cross the tripwire.

-In order for this behavior to be deterministic, there has to be a _unique_ element of the threshold set that the actual state of the lattice is at or above.
-We ensure this by requiring that the threshold set be _pairwise incompatible_, meaning that for every two elements in the threshold set, their least upper bound is Top.
+[TODO: add an explanation of threshold reads on this slide]

+## (a counter LVar)

+[TODO: make a slide that uses `incr`; write this section]

+Now, in this code, the `incr` and `get` operations I'm using have to respect the properties that I expect of LVar read and write operations.
+The `incr` expression has to be commutative and inflationary, and the `get` operation has to do a threshold read.

-Now, in this code, I'm using one of the map types from our LVar library, and the map interface only provides read operations that can be expressed in terms of pairwise-incompatible threshold sets.
-That was the proof obligation on us when we implemented that library.
-But I didn't have to think about threshold sets when I wrote this client code; all I had to do was use what the library gave me.
+That was the proof obligation on me when I implemented the Counter data type.
+But I didn't have to think about threshold sets or commutative and inflationary writes when I wrote this client code; all I had to do was use what the library gave me.

-So in general, the proof obligation on someone who wants to implement a new LVar type is that they have to make sure that their writes actually compute a least upper bound, and they have to make sure that whatever operations they provide to read from the LVar can be expressed in terms of threshold sets.
+So in general, the proof obligation on someone who wants to implement a new LVar type is that they have to make sure that their writes are actually commtative and inflationary, and they have to make sure that whatever operations they provide to read from the LVar can be expressed in terms of threshold sets.
 If they meet those obligations, then determinism is guaranteed in client code.

-So, that's how least-upper-bound writes and threshold reads work, and that's about half the story with LVars.
-So, next let's look at a problem that's traditionally been a challenge for deterministic parallel programming models, and we'll use that to motivate the rest of the story.
+So, now we've seen a couple of examples of things you can do with LVars.
+But, with what I've shown so far, there are a lot of things you can't do.
+Let's consider what they are.

+## (what you can't do)

+Recall that our original problem was that we wanted to look at our shopping cart and see the contents of it.
+With threshold reads, we can sort of do that; we can threshold on the appearance of a particular key and find out what value it points to.
+But what if we want to see the whole cart?
+And this is a general problem: what if we want to see the exact, complete contents of an LVar?

+What if we want to iterate over the contents an LVar?
+Maybe it's a container type, like a set or a map, and we want to do something to each element of it.

+What if we want to find out whether something is *not* in an LVar?

+And finally, what if we want to react to writes that we weren't expecting?
+We can't effectively threshold on something unless we know it's going to be written eventually.

+So next I'm going to talk about how we extend the LVars model to make it so that we *can* do all these things.
+We accomplish this with the addition of three language features: which are called handlers, quiescence, and freezing.

+## (freeze after writing)

+The key idea is that once all the writes to an LVar are over with, we can *freeze* it, making it so that it can no longer change, and then we can look at its exact, complete contents in a safe way, without having to do a threshold read.
+This idea of freezing is what really makes interesting programming possible with LVars.

+We called our POPL paper "Freeze After Writing", but another way to put it is "freeze before reading".
+In other words, write whenever you want, just make sure that you're done with all the writes before you read.
+But how do we enforce freezing, and what happens if we mess up and we accidentally write once we've started reading?

+## (roadmap)

+Those questions bring me to the next part of the talk, where I'm going to cover quasi-deterministic parallel programming.
+I'm going to introduce this through an example problem that's hard to solve using just the threshold reads that we've seen so far.

 ## (challenge: parallel graph traversal)